Sammmte/unity-toolbar-extender-ui-toolkit/Assets/Package/README.md

 }
 ```

-Unity's toolbar gets destroyed when the editor layout changes (through layout dropdown normally), when this happens `MainToolbar` class will try to get the new object.
+Unity's toolbar gets destroyed when the editor layout changes (through layout dropdown normally).
+When this happens `MainToolbar` class will try to get the new object.
 Because of this, any change made to the toolbar goes away, so you'll need to re-apply your changes.
 To do this, listen to `OnRefresh` event and you can the same things you did when `OnInitialized` event happened.

 # ![](Readme-Resources~/warning.png) ![](Readme-Resources~/warning.png) ![](Readme-Resources~/warning.png) Important Miscelanous Information ![](Readme-Resources~/warning.png) ![](Readme-Resources~/warning.png) ![](Readme-Resources~/warning.png)